Copilot

 Before the official announcement, the open question was whether E7 would be purely per-seat or introduce a hybrid model.
 We flagged consumption-based costs as the overlooked detail in Agent 365 licensing and explored the broader Microsoft AI platform cost structure that makes a flat per-seat price unlikely for agent workloads.

 The 9 March announcements confirmed the hybrid model.
 E7 at $99 per user per month covers the per-seat layer.
-Agent building and execution sit on a separate consumption layer, and Security Copilot overages add another consumption dimension on top.
+Agent building and execution sit on a separate consumption layer, and Security Copilot capacity limits add another consumption dimension on top.
 The consumer-facing announcements do not emphasise the separation, but the partner blog makes it explicit.

 Layer 1: per-seat ($99/user/month)